-Spark Finance Limited is the finance company for the Spark Group and raises debt funding in New Zealand and internationally.
+Spark Finance Limited is the finance company for the Spark Group and raises debt funding in New Zealand and Internationally.
 The majority of these funds are then advanced to other members of the Spark Group in order to assist in funding the group's operations.
 Spark Finance is listed on the NZDX as SPF.

-A complete list of the controlled entities in the Spark Group as at 30 June 2020 (including ownership percentages and principal activity information) is available in the Spark Annual Report 2020 on page 111.
+More information on significant subsidiaries and controlled entities in the Spark Group as at 30 June 2021 (including ownership percentages and principal activity information) is available in the Spark Annual Report on pages 103 & 117.

-More information on our financial performance and business strategy may be found on our corporate website at https://investors.sparknz.co.nz/Investor-Centre/
+More information on our financial performance and business strategy may be found on our corporate website at investors.sparknz.co.nz/Investor-Centre

-Corporate Governance and risk management
+Corporate governance and risk management

-Our approach to managing modern slavery risks is supported by our high standards of operational performance, corporate governance and risk management.
+Our approach to managing modern slavery risks is supported by our high standards of operational performance, corporate governance, and risk management.

 The Board regularly reviews and assesses Spark's governance structures and processes to ensure that they are consistent with international best practice, in both form and substance.
-Spark's corporate policies apply at a group level and our governance structures ensure the Spark Group of entities adhere to expected standards of conduct.
-Copies of, and details about, Spark's corporate governance policies, practices and processes can be found on our website at: https://www.sparknz.co.nz/about/governance
+Spark corporate policies apply at a group level and our governance structures ensure the Spark Group of entities adhere to expected standards of conduct.
+Copies of, and details about, Spark's corporate governance policies, practices and processes can be found on our website at: www.sparknz.co.nz/about/governance